phvargas/CollectConversations/README.md

                part=1-2 indicates that the running instance will work with elements 0-49.
 Another instance could run concurrently (part=2-2) to work elements 50-100.

-**rewrite**: this parameter is an optional.
-It has a boolean value (True or False).
-              The default value of this parameter is TRUE.
-If the values is FALSE and a conversation was recorded then the script will load the file and it will skip any conversation that was included in the file.
+* **rewrite**: this parameter is optional.
+Its value type is boolean (True or False).
+If omitted the default value is TRUE.
+If this parameter is set to False, any previous recorded conversation-id(s) will be skipped.
+This functionality is helpful in case a process gets interrupted, and it needs to re-start for completion.
+              A decision should be made if re-writing all previous conversations or skipping the ones already recorded.
+              The latter will speed-up the new process if the interruption occurred in an advanced stage.